mrhaydendp/Fire-Tools/README.md

 ## Notes
 Things you should know:
+- Set timezone settings before debloat!
-- You are allowed to fork this script and make your own for your use cases
+- You are allowed to fork this script and make your own for your use cases but you have to credit me and link back to this project
 - Google Apps are taken from [ApkMirror](https://www.apkmirror.com/) and are updated monthly
 - Debloat will disable all amazon apps except `Calculator`, `Camera`, `Clock`, `Files`, `Home`, and `Settings`
 - This should not void your warranty but, if unsure factory reset your device before sending it in.